-An illusory copy of you appears at a location within X kilometers.
+An illusory copy of you appears at a location within X kilometers for X minutes.
 You can perceive through this copy and speak through them, but they cannot move.
-If you lose control, additionally the copy gains both the ability to move, a mischievous personality, and your connection to them is severed.
+If you lose control, the copy gains both the ability to move, a mischievous personality, and your connection to them is severed.